Hassanal Bolkiah: Coronation

 On 1 February 1968, two groups of individuals left for Bukit Panggal and Bukit Sungai Kebun.
 Yang Berhormat Pehin Orang Kaya Perdana Haji Muhammad officially hoisted the red ceremonial flag on Bukit Sungai Kebun while the yellow flag on Bukit Panggal was raised by Yang Dimuliakan Pehin Orang Kaya Shahbandar Haji Ahmad.
 According to Bruneian tradition, Sultan Hassanal Bolkiah Mu'izzaddin Waddaulah's coronation begins with the flag raising ceremonies in these two communities of the red and yellow flags.
 The coverage of the coronation that Radio Brunei and the Information Department provided was hailed as the year's most excellent program.
 Furthermore, the Coronation Committee contracted a Japanese film firm to make a coloured film that documented the occasion.
 The film was distributed in 35 mm and 16 mm films for global distribution.

 As thousands of residents and tourists flocked to vantage points in Pusat Bandar, access to which had been limited (except from official vehicles) since early in the morning, dignitaries from near and far saw the age-old rite in the newly built Lapau.
 With the back roof dropped to make himself visible, the Sultan arrived in his brand-new six-door Mercedes-Benz 600 Pullman Landaulet following the customary Muslim washing rite at the palace, which was preceded by a 21-gun salute.

 At the fire station, the Sultan and his similarly colourful attendants entered the Usongan Diraja (Royal Chariot).
 The Sultan was wearing a red and gold ceremonial dress, gleaming with his medals' insignia.
 Specifically constructed for the coronation, the chariot included a tiger skin throne and a body composed of 26 carved wooden panels embellished with 24-carat gold lead and precious diamonds.
 About 85 ft long, it was driven on 1 August 1968, by fifty soldiers from the fifty specially selected black-dressed soldiers of the Royal Brunei Malay Regiment (RBMR).

 He had the crown placed on his head and handed him the Keris si-Naga, symbol of supreme royal power in Brunei, by his father, Paduka Seri Begawan Sultan Omar Ali Saifuddien.
 Following this he removed his ceremonial sabre, swearing loyalty to his son as head of state and religion.
 His brothers and the senior ranked nobility did the same as well.
 Like his father before him, the new Sultan took vows to maintain the peace and the prosperity of the nation.
 He also promised to improve the standard of living of his subjects through various development projects, and to protect and uphold Islam and Brunei's customs and traditions.
 After the crowning ceremony, the new Sultan proceeded in procession through the capital, passing lines of school children cheering Daulat Tuanku (Long Live the King).

-Among the foreign dignitaries who attended the ceremony were the prime minister of Singapore, Lee Kuan Yew; the Malaysian prime minister, Tunku Abdul Rahman; and the British High Commissioner to Brunei, Arthur Adair, who represented Queen Elizabeth II.
+Among the foreign dignitaries who attended the ceremony were prime ministers Lee Kuan Yew of Singapore and Tunku Abdul Rahman of Malaysia, as well as the British High Commissioner to Brunei, Arthur Adair, who represented Queen Elizabeth II.
 To commemorate the event, the Coronation Medal and stamps were established.